learnerxuan/CTF/UniVsThreats CTF 2025 - so_hidden.md

-# Android Pentesting CTF Writeup - so_hidden Challenge
+# UniVsThreats CTF 2025 Writeup (Mobile Category) - so_hidden Challenge

 ## Challenge Overview
 **Description:** "We found an APK.
 It is useless, or isn't it?"